Back to the Future: Harnessing the Power of Historical Data to Better Manage Your BudgetPosted on Jun 26, 2017 11:23:37 AM

 The finance office is already hard at work meeting a growing list of demands from a variety of stakeholders.
 It must also react to a changing economy that produces inconsistent enrollment, increasing costs and fluctuating funding sources.
 Managing the variances of the current year’s budget can leave little time or personnel resources to devote to forecasting.

 But, without the benefit of strategic planning, finance professionals never get the chance to break the cycle of having to make the budget fit in the short term.

 Planning for the long term

 That’s where historical data plays a key role.
-By tapping key metrics and financial figures from the previous five years, community colleges have the information they need to project their financial position one to five years out.
+By tapping key metrics and financial figures from the previous five years, institutions have the information they need to project their financial position one to five years out.
 A meaningful financial forecast produces tremendous insight for the future – helping move beyond simple tables, charts, and graphs – to matching short-term demands with long-term strategic goals.